lavanyaadapa05/Connect_Local/README.md

 # Connect Local

 **Connect Local** is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 The platform facilitates booking local service providers such as barbers, plumbers, tailors, and milk vendors.
-It offers user-friendly interfaces for both customers and service providers, along with robust backend functionalities to manage bookings, user data, and communication.
+It offers user-friendly interfaces for both customers and service providers, along with robust backend functionalities to manage bookings, user data, and communications.

 **The live project Links**
 userspage-https://connect-local-frontendnew.onrender.com/